“ADHD Medication Holidays”

 The effects of the Adderall Retreats are noticeable, but the sunny side outweighs the negatives — I gain a few pounds (the underwear elastic groans), I sleep like a baby, and I am more forgetful and struggle between To Do lists, a handful of organizers, and full-sized monthly wall calendars.
 Once again, I’d like to nominate myself as Poster Girl for Staples.
 Thank you very much.

 Procrastination takes hold and once again I am thrown back into a world of missed deadlines, but I feel less fear.
 The worst thing is fear — fear of people, fear of failure, fear of collapsing in a vortex of anxiety and self-doubt.
 I walk around constantly thinking there is something wrong with me, that I am a defective iPod — nice to look at, colorful and bright, but inside the wiring is wacky.

-The Adderall Retreats return a dose of confidence back into me; I am a wild mustang that has been quarantined and set free.
+The Adderall Retreats return a dose of confidence back into me; I am a wild mustang that has been set free.
 I can go with the ideas, which hit me like meteors.
-The string of thoughts make me laugh — one second, I consider being a doorman, I surf the Internet and look for shooting galleries, I consider taking an interior decorating class or a sushi class, I wish to get a replacement Beta fish for the one that died two years ago.
+The string of thoughts make me laugh — one second, I consider being a doorman, I surf the Internet and look for shooting galleries, I consider taking an interior decorating class or a sushi class, I wish to get a replacement Betta fish for the one that died two years ago.
 I am like a child at play: happy, content, and totally me.
 I wish that the world functioned this way, too.

 The humor and flair for words once again surface.
 I have come to take these things for granted, and have started to realize that the color and spark are a gift that I too often overlook.
 I think back to my good friend Kate who once told me that she didn’t believe that ADHD is a disorder.